openlawteam/whitney-mccoy-openlaw/README.md

 - on "Artist-Dashboard" page - currently, I do not show display a link to the that page in the Menu, because only the Artist needs access.
 Is there is a better way to handle?
 It is secure on the backend in Solidity.

-- deploy a fresh smart contract with McCoy Ethereum address as owner
+- Currently, Michael Chan's Metamask account is associated as the current owner of the smart contract.
+A fresh smart contract will need to be deployed with the McCoy Ethereum address as owner.

 - when finished deploy as static site on github pages with mccoyspace.com/some-subdomain-name